-- 1. A completed Environmental Review Form (correctly noting the type of review: S106 or GEPA) - 2.
-Supporting documentation listed on the last page of the ER form (maps, photos, scope of work, project plans including site, landscape, elevation drawings, etc.) - 3.
-A Limited Cultural Resources Survey completed by a Preservation Professional identifying historic properties (archaeological and historic) within the APE and assessing any effects from the proposed project.
-A list of Preservation Professionals can be found on HPD's website in the Consultant's Directory12. - a.
-If no Limited Cultural Resources Survey or Phase I Cultural Resources Survey has been completed in the project area in the last five years, it will be necessary to conduct a Field Level Cultural Resources survey of the APE to determine if any, as yet, unrecorded historic resources or archaeological sites are present. - 4.
+- 3. For all projects, if no literature/records review/report (literature review) or Phase I Cultural/Historic Resources Survey (Phase I survey) has been completed in the project area/APE in the last five years, it will be necessary, at a minimum, to conduct a literature review of the APE to determine if historic resources or archaeological sites are present.
+The literature review, the elements of which are detailed in #4 below, should be completed by a Preservation Professional to identify both previously identified and unidentified historic properties (archaeological and historic) within the APE and to aid in assessing any effects from the proposed project.
+A literature review does not meet the standards/requirements of a Phase I survey and should not be confused with and cannot be substituted for a Phase I survey.
+Note that a Phase I survey, in addition to a literature review, may be warranted, recommended, or required based on the particulars of a given project. - 4.
 Evidence of a thorough literature review to identify and research above-ground historic resources within the APE consisting of, at a minimum, the following: - a. the National Register of Historic Places (NRHP) online database - b.
 Georgia's Natural, Archaeological and Historic Resources GIS (GNAHRGIS) database - c. local, applicable tax assessor websites - d. a Georgia Archaeological Site File (GASF) search must be conducted at 1125 Whitehall Road, Athens, Georgia 30602.
 This repository is the current database of all identified sites in Georgia, along with manuscripts and research reports.
 Only a qualified archaeologist or GASF staff may undertake this research.
-To contact GASF, please call (706) 542-873713
+To contact GASF, please call (706) 542-873716 - 5.
+Evidence of a HPD review submission must be included in the Appendix O to the Phase I ESA.
+The Appendix must include the following: - a. the HPD ER form and all attachments - b. evidence of delivery by certified or registered first class mail, return receipt requested, or a certification of hand delivery